ropensci-archive/roweb2/content/technotes/2019-11-14-workloopR-release.md

 ### Package review by rOpenSci and JOSS

-We are thankful for the suggestions we've already received. workloopR benefited a lot from peer review of code through rOpenSci.
+We are thankful for the suggestions we've already received. workloopR benefited a lot from [peer review of code](https://github.com/ropensci/software-review/issues/326) through rOpenSci.
 Special thanks to Julia Romanowska ([jromanowska](https://github.com/jromanowska)) and Eric Brown ([eebrown](https://github.com/eebrown)) for reviewing our code and giving helpful suggestions on how to improve the clarity of workloopR's presentation.

-We are also happy to share that a journal article that accompanies this package was also peer reviewed and accepted by the [Journal of Open Source Software](https://joss.theoj.org/) (JOSS); our paper can be found [here](https://doi.org/10.21105/joss.01856).
+We are also happy to share that a journal article that accompanies this package was also peer reviewed and accepted by the Journal of Open Source Software (JOSS)[^2].

 🐢

 [^1]: Software from Aurora Scientific: https://aurorascientific.com/products/muscle-physiology/muscle-software/
+[^2]: Baliga V. and Senthivasan S (2019). workloopR: Analysis of work loops and other data from muscle physiology experiments in R. Journal of Open Source Software, 4(43), 1856, https://doi.org/10.21105/joss.01856